MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-auto-answer-on-teams-android.md

 ### Configure device settings

 After enabling auto answer, users with administrative permissions can turn on the feature in their device settings.
-Read [Microsoft Support: Calls and devices](https://support.microsoft.com/office/calls-and-devices-4d96653e-6176-4978-98ab-2c19df137e43#ID0EBBD=Devices) for more information.
+To enable the feature at the device level, you need to turn on **Auto accept incoming meeting invites**.
+You can also turn on **Auto accept with video**.
+Both settings are off by default.

 ## Related topics